Mary Long (soccer)

-Early life and college career
+Early life

 Long grew up in Mission Hills, Kansas, one of four children born to Angie and Chris Long.
 She began playing soccer when she was three.
 At age 12, she traveled with a regional all-star team to an international tournament in France that coincided with the 2019 FIFA Women's World Cup; the trip sparked her parents' interest in buying a women's soccer team, which became the Kansas City Current.

 Long, playing up an age group, scored the winning goal for KC Athletics in the under-15 ECNL national championship in 2021.
 She helped California-based club Slammers FC HB Køge reach the ECNL national final in 2023, leading the team with six goals in the playoffs and being named an All-American.
 She trained as a non-roster invitee with the Kansas City Current in 2023 and 2024.
 She graduated one year early from Shawnee Mission East High School in Kansas in 2024, for which she took six additional online classes in her final semester.

 Duke Blue Devils

 Long played one season for the Duke Blue Devils as a 17-year-old freshman in 2024.
 She scored 3 goals in 15 appearances (all as a substitute), helping Duke win the Atlantic Coast Conference regular-season title in Robbie Church's final season as head coach.
 She missed about a month of action while at the 2024 FIFA U-17 Women's World Cup.
-In the NCAA tournament, Long assisted on the opening goal in a 2–0 win over Michigan State in the third round as Duke reached semifinals where they lost to North Carolina.
+In the NCAA tournament, Long assisted on the opening goal in a 2–0 win over Michigan State in the third round as Duke reached the semifinals where they lost to North Carolina.

 Club career

 The Kansas City Current announced on January 8, 2025, that they had signed Long to her first professional contract on a one-year deal.
-She made her professional debut for the club on April 19, coming on as a late substitute for Debinha in a 2–0 win against the Houston Dash.
-In July, she scored her first professional goal in a friendly against Corinthians in the Teal Rising Cup exhibition tournament.
-On September 26, she recorded her first professional assist, to Temwa Chawinga, as the Current won 4–1 over the Chicago Stars.
+She made her professional debut on April 19, coming on as a late substitute for Debinha in a 2–0 win over the Houston Dash.
+In July, she scored her first professional goal against Corinthians in the Teal Rising Cup exhibition tournament.
+On September 26, she recorded her first professional assist, to MVP Temwa Chawinga, in a 4–1 win over the Chicago Stars.
+Head coach Vlatko Andonovski handed Long her first NWSL start the following week in a 1–0 win over Angel City.
+She finished her rookie season with ten league appearances and one start.
+Kansas City won the NWSL Shield with the best record in the league, setting multiple NWSL records including most points and most wins in a season.
+She was unused in the playoffs as the Current were upset by Gotham FC in the quarterfinals.
+On December 4, she signed a two-year contract extension to stay with the club through 2027.